bilab-nyu/bilab-nyu.github.io/_pages/about.md

 *How can the performance of interconnected facility systems  be determined for setting proactive management strategies?*   -->

 ### Research Projects
-* Research Projects (make sure that these are in the projects page)
 * Data-driven Generative design for buildings
 * AI-Assisted Modular Construction
 * Computer Vision enabled Urban Façade Safety and Maintenance